juug25btech10067-creator/Smart-Transit-Fleet-Optimiser/README.md

 # SmartTransit: Demand Forecasting & Fleet Optimizer

-A portfolio-ready Python project that demonstrates how public-transport operators can use historical demand to forecast passenger volume and recommend route-level bus allocations.
+A Python project that demonstrates how public-transport operators can use historical demand to forecast passenger volume and recommend route-level bus allocations.

 ## What it does